 - Once Power BI visuals from AppSource are imported, they may be updated automatically without any additional notice.

 Downloading visuals from AppSource is free, but each publisher defines their own business and licensing model for their visual.
 There are three basic types of payment and licensing plans:

-- Visuals that you can download and get basic functionality for free, but you can pay for additional features.
+Visuals that you can download with basic functionality for free, but have additional features available for pay.
 These visuals have the additional purchase may be required label.
 You can often get a free trial period to test out the full functionality of the visual before paying for it.
 Transactability and license management for these visuals happen outside of Microsoft platforms.

 Once you select the visual, select the Plans + Pricing tab to see the plan for that visual.
 Pricing information is also shown on the left pane.

 Select Add to download the visual.
 If a free trial period is offered, it will start when you download the visual.

 After you purchase the licenses for the visual in AppSource with a credit card, you need to assign them to yourself or others in the Microsoft 365 admin center.